Lebanese Armed Revolutionary Factions: Activities in Europe, 1982–1988

-Despite its small size, the group not only joined both the Lebanese National Resistance Front (LNRF; Arabic acronym: Jammoul) and its successor, the Lebanese National Salvation Front (LNSF) in their guerrilla campaigns against Israeli occupation forces in southern Lebanon, but also played an active role outside the Middle East.
+Despite its small size, the group not only joined both the Lebanese National Resistance Front (LNRF; Arabic acronym: Jammoul) and its successor, the Lebanese National Salvation Front (LNSF) in their guerrilla campaigns against Israel Defense Forces in southern Lebanon, but also played an active role outside the Middle East.

 Between 1982 and 1987 they were held responsible for 18 bombings, political assassinations, and kidnappings targeting French, American and Israeli officials in both Lebanon and Western Europe.
 These include the assassinations in Paris of the assistant US military Attaché to the American embassy, Lieutenant colonel Charles R. Ray on January 18, 1982, followed on 3 April of that year by the Israeli diplomat Yaakov Barsimantov.
 The LARF was also allegedly behind the assassination of US citizen Leamon Hunt, the director of the multinational observer force in the Sinai on February 15, 1984 in Rome, as well as a failed attempt on March 24, 1984 on the US Consul-General in Strasbourg, Robert O. Homme, and the kidnapping late that year of the director of the French Cultural Center in Beirut, Gilles Peyroles.

 Although the capture of Georges Abdallah by French authorities in late 1984 led to a temporary hiatus in LARF activities, it is believed that the group was behind a bombing campaign that rocked the French capital in September 1986, killing 15 people and wounding over 150 others.
-These bombings were carried out by the so-called Committee for Solidarity with Arab and Middle Eastern Political Prisoners – CSAPP or Comité de soutien avec les prisonniers politiques et arabes et du Moyen-Orient (CSPPA) in French, allegedly a covert 'working title' for an alliance that gathered the LARF, ASALA and pro-Iranian Islamic operatives.
+These bombings were carried out by the "Committee for Solidarity with Arab and Middle Eastern Political Prisoners – CSAPP" (Comité de soutien avec les prisonniers politiques et arabes et du Moyen-Orient), allegedly a covert 'working title' for an alliance that gathered the LARF, ASALA and pro-Iranian Islamic operatives.
 Led by the Shi'ite militant Fouad Ben Ali Saleh, it was formed in February 1986 at Paris with the aim of forcing the release of Abdallah from prison.